wp-plugins/very-simple-meta-description/readme.txt

 == INSTALLATION ==
 After installation go to Settings > Meta Description and enter your own meta description.
-Search engines like Google use this description in search results.
+Search engines like Google use the meta description in search results.

 == Screenshots ==